Power and Freedom in Mechanisms: Setting

 An agent's menu reflects the influence that they have on their own relevant outcome.
 For example a `dictatorship', understood as a mechanism on the universal domain of strict preferences, is described by the property that one agent's menu allows them to choose among all possible outcomes, i.e., corresponds to $A$, while all other agents have no freedom of choice -- their menus are always a singleton.

-Similarly, in a binary voting game of outcome Yes or No, given the profile of others' preferences, a given agent's menu is reduced to a singleton, \{Yes\} or \{No\}, if her vote has no influence on the outcome, whereas her menu is \{Yes, No\} if there is no majority without her vote, i.e. she is decisive.
+Similarly, in a binary voting game with outcomes Yes or No, a given agent's menu consists a singleton, \{Yes\} or \{No\}, if her vote has no influence on the outcome given the profile of others' preferences, whereas her menu is \{Yes, No\} if there is no majority without her vote, i.e., if she is decisive.
 As developed in Appendix~\ref{appendix:power-preferences}, we believe that such an understanding of the ability of a player to influence an outcome overcomes the dichotomy drawn by \citet{FelsenthalMachover1998, FelsenthalMachover2004} between \textit{a priori} and actual power.

-\begin{definition}[Freedom of choice] Given an environment $(A,N,\mathcal{R})$, a mechanism $\phi$ grants (weakly) more \emph{freedom (of choice)} to agent $i\in N$ than mechanism $\varphi$, if $\mathcal{M}_{i|i}^\phi(R_{-i})\supseteq \mathcal{M}_{i|i}^\varphi(R_{-i})$ for all $R_{-i}\in \mathcal{R}_{-i}$; it grants $i\in N$ strictly more freedom if there is some $R_{-i}\in \mathcal{R}_i$ for which the inclusion is strict.
+\begin{definition}[Freedom of choice] Given an environment $(A,N,\mathcal{R})$, a mechanism $\phi$ grants (weakly) more \emph{freedom (of choice)} to agent $i\in N$ than mechanism $\varphi$, if $\mathcal{M}_{i|i}^\phi(R_{-i})\supseteq \mathcal{M}_{i|i}^\varphi(R_{-i})$ for all $R_{-i}\in \mathcal{R}_{-i}$; it grants $i\in N$ strictly more freedom if there is some $R_{-i}\in \mathcal{R}_{-i}$ for which the inclusion is strict.
 A mechanism $\phi$ \emph{maximises individuals' freedom}, if there is no mechanism $\varphi$ that awards each $i\in N$ weakly more freedom and strictly more to some agent $j\in N$. \end{definition}

 While we will be interested in menus as a measure of freedom that an agent enjoys under different mechanisms (or different agents within the same mechanism\footnote{Observe that a `dictatorship' also maximises freedom, in that there is no alternative mechanism that grants more freedom to \emph{all} agents, including the `dictator'.
 This motivates the development of measures by which we can compare freedom between agents.}), they also give rise to a well-known description of strategy-proofness: